DJV22/Hound_PVE/README.md

    -  A debian package for Java21 is not currently available to me, so I will follow the instructions on the howto for that.
    -  mkdir -p ~/Downloads && cd Downloads
    -  Having moved the file in there, I follow the directions including tracing down which version of Java is actually running so java -version returns openjdk version "22.0.1" 2024-04-16.
 This is an exercise best left to the user, although I can provide help as needed, perhaps clarify here.
-   -  The server will run at this point, but I need to follow further directions to run the Forge backup I am using.
+   -  The server will run at this point, but I neto follow further directions to run the Forge backup I am using.
 Once I have made the suggested changes, the server runs as expected.

 10. SET options for booting after restart and boot order for each container / virtual machine